kaushik2613/Data_Correlation_Analysis_Excel/README.md

 times.
 Consequently, Set 2 will comprise at least 99 inter-arrival times.
 You may use 'second' as a unit of time.
 You must get the instructor’s permission before collecting data for each project to ensure your data's relevance, quality, and accuracy.

 Descriptive Statistics: For both Sets 1 and 2, use software to do the following:
 • Calculate the sample mean and sample standard deviation.
 • Calculate the quartiles Q1, Q2, and Q3.
 • Construct a box-and-whisker plot.
 • Construct a frequency table.
 • Construct a frequency histogram.
-2
-Report: The project report is to be typewritten in clear English with complete sentences (Microsoft Word format).
-Be sure to define all notations and include descriptions of all tables and figures in the text.
-It would be best if you considered taking your report to the UTA Writing Center to improve your writing.
-Your report should include a cover page, the following sections, and two
-appendices:
-I. Data.
-Describe the data collection process for Sets 1 and 2 with enough detail that the reader could replicate the process.
-Appendices I and II should include tables of your raw data for Sets 1 and 2, respectively.
-The raw data for Set 2 should consist of the recorded actual clock times.
-II.
-Descriptive Statistics: Include and explain your descriptive statistics analysis.
-Interpret the results of the analysis using your data application topic.
-Does Set 1 appear to follow a Normal Distribution?
-Does Set 2 appear to follow an Exponential Distribution?